Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-open-ai-postman.md

 Our goals for this lesson are to:
 - Set up an OpenAI environment in Postman
-- Make our first Postman API
+- Make our first request to the OpenAI API
-- Learn how to set up the OpenAI library in Python

 ## The OpenAI API and Postman